2024 Global aHUS Poll Launches

 In 2024 what is it like for aHUS patients and their families in terms of their experiences and effects on their lives?
 As the aHUS Global Action team has developed skills and the aHUS landscape has broadened, our ‘Ten Years On’ comparison of the aHUS community is faced with and challenged by, there is additional value behind this 2024 poll.
 It’s the first time in our survey history that we will be looking to publish in the results in a clinical journal, giving additional strength behind our initiative.
 Poll background and updates will appear HERE, with this sharable link https://bit.ly/2024aHUSglobalPoll

-We invite ALL adult patients and family caregivers around the world to participate in the 2024 survey.
-The survey portals are open from 8th July to 18th August, and are available in 10 languages:
+We invite ALL adult patients and family caregivers and other family members around the world to participate in the 2024 survey.
+The survey portals are open from 8th July to 18th August, and are available in 11 languages:

 The following information is provided to inform consent at the beginning of the questionnaire.